Swimming vs. Running: Which Cardio Workout is Best for You?

 Swimming, on the other hand, requires access to a pool, which can be a barrier for some.
 Pool memberships can add to the cost, although some gyms or community centers offer lap swim options.

-Combining Swimming and Running for Cardio
+The Best Approach: Combining Swimming and Running

 The best part?
 You don't have to choose just one!
 Consider incorporating both running and swimming into your routine for a well-rounded fitness experience.
 This cross-training approach keeps your workouts interesting, engages different muscle groups, and minimizes the risk of overuse injuries.